 Sex and Gender Issues

-This topic has a lot of people talking.
-The concept of "gay marriage" is neither condemned nor advocated in scripture—it's not even addressed—but at the risk of saying things you already know, it may help to begin answering this question by first discussing what Krishna consciousness means, how sex influences our thinking, and what the point of marriage is from a spiritual viewpoint.
+The concept of "gay marriage" is neither condemned nor advocated in scripture—it's not even addressed—but at the risk of saying things you already know, it may help to begin answering this question by first discussing what Krishna consciousness means, how sex influences our thinking, and what marriage is for from a spiritual viewpoint.

 Krishna consciousness means switching our focus from trying to satisfy our senses to trying to satisfy the supreme spiritual being, Krishna .
 When we make that switch, we become peaceful, self-satisfied, and we start to understand the huge difference between our true self and our temporary body.

 The single biggest obstacle to our peace, satisfaction, and self-knowledge is sex.
 It's the highest pleasure available through the body, and the more we do it, the more ignorant of our spiritual nature we get.
 Sexual indulgence is the number one enemy of spiritual awareness, whether we're sexually attracted to the same sex or to the opposite sex.
 From the spiritual point of view, it doesn't make much of a difference; the same principle applies to everyone.

 Any sexual orientation based on the external body is misdirected.
 We're all eternal, spiritual beings.
 Our outward bodily dress is temporary and full of troubles.
 We're meant to be attracted to Krishna, the supremely attractive, eternal spiritual person, not to temporary bodies that get old and die in the material world.